-- Inclusion of full temporary exogenous boosting - Worst case vaccine uptake for the two-dose strategies - Alternative vaccine cost - Alternative costs for vaccine administration by GPs - Alternative costs for vaccine administration by the HSE under the schools immunisation programme
+- inclusion of full temporary exogenous boosting - worst case vaccine uptake for the two-dose strategies - alternative vaccine cost - alternative costs for vaccine administration by GPs - alternative costs for vaccine administration by the HSE under the schools immunisation programme.

-Inclusion of full temporary exogenous boosting
+Inclusion of full tem porary exogenous boosting

 The exogenous boosting theory posits that those who are susceptible to reactivation of dormant VZV receive an immunity boost when exposed to VZV, thereby delaying potential VZV reactivation and the development of herpes zoster.
 If the theory holds, the introduction of a varicella vaccination programme could potentially result in an increase in incidence of herpes zoster due to a reduction in circulating VZV.
-The inclusion of exogenous boosting in the model allows individuals to move temporarily from the 'susceptible to herpes zoster' state, back to the 'recovered from varicella' state.
-(141)
+The inclusion of exogenous boosting in the model allows individuals to move temporarily from the 'susceptible to herpes zoster' state, back to the 'recovered from varicella' state.(143)

 The assumption of full temporary exogenous boosting resulted in a reduction in the overall number of recovered herpes zoster cases over the lifetime of the model.
 However, a temporary increase (from baseline to year 20) in the number of recovered herpes zoster cases in the five age groups from 15 to 19 years to 50 to 59 years inclusive for all three vaccination strategies was observed, when compared with no vaccination (Table 7.15).
-In terms of cost-effectiveness, the one-dose strategy remained cost-effective, relative to no vaccination, at a WTP threshold of €20,000/QALY gained.
-The ICER for the two-dose long interval strategy, relative to the one-dose strategy, was above the WTP threshold of €45,000/QALY gained at €68,966/QALY gained.
-Similarly, the ICER for the two-dose short interval strategy, relative to the one-dose strategy was also above the WTP threshold of €45,000/QALY gained, at €65,214/QALY gained.
+In terms of cost effectiveness, the one-dose strategy remained cost effective, relative to no vaccination, at a WTP threshold of $\in$ 20,000 per QALY gained.
+The ICER for the two-dose long interval strategy, relative to the one-dose strategy, was above the WTP threshold of $\in$ 45,000 per QALY gained.
+Similarly, the ICER for the two-dose short interval strategy, relative to the one-dose strategy was also above the WTP threshold of $\in$ 45,000 per QALY gained, at $\in$ 65,214 per QALY gained.

-Table 7.15 Estimated change (%) (based on the epidemiological model output) in herpes zoster recovered cases by year and vaccination strategy, versus no vaccination, when exogenous boosting assumed
+Table 7.15Estimated change (%) (based on the epidemiological model output) in herpes zoster recovered cases by year and vaccination strategy, versus no vaccination, when exogenous boosting assumed